 - Nicotine patches

 Not only smokers suffer from the hazardous substances in cigarettes.
-Even people who live or work within close proximity can experience negative health effects, through so-called passive, or secondhand, smoking.
+Even people who live or work in close proximity can experience negative health effects, through passive, or second-hand, smoking.
 For example, a non-smoker who lives with a smoker has a 30% higher risk of contracting lung cancer than a non-smoker who lives with another non-smoker.

 Based on research, close to 5% of heart attacks in developed European countries are caused by passive smoking.
 Quitting smoking is thus not only of benefit to yourself, but also to your loved ones.